 Following the GMB Union’s recent employment tribunal victory over Uber, working conditions at the American firm and their drivers’ wages are coming under increasing amounts of scrutiny.

 The case saw Uber accused of forcing their fleet of drivers to accept self-employed status.
+Our case study is fictional but based on a typical scenario in which a 30 year old drives that rented a couple luxury cars, with no previous private hire experience and operates in the London area.
 It was argued that the company dictates the terms of their drivers’ contracts and effectively employs some at below minimum wage whilst avoiding contributions that an employer should be responsible for.

 Uber has fought back arguing that the vast majority of drivers prefer their self-employed status.
 The company’s defence also included the claim that their drivers earn on average £16/hour.